Lincoln Award – Explore

 Digital Literacy

-- Improve your digital skills by completing online courses through providers such as LinkedIN, Microsoft Office, and Future Learn.
+- Improve your digital skills by completing online courses through providers such as Open Learn, The Skills ToolKit and Future Learn.
 See our Digital Skills page for a list of courses.

 Communication